SUGAR ART INSTRUCTION AND SUPPLIES

 Place amount of pre-cooked isomalt desired in microwave safe dish on high for 30 seconds and then 15 second intervals until melted.

-Use flavor oils or food color if desired, stir with spatula or toothpick, remelt.
+Use flavor oils or edible color (airbrush color or powder color, no gel as it breaks down the isomalt) if desired, stir with spatula or toothpick, remelt.
 Test when cool.

 Pour directly into molds, or cool slightly to sculpt or make blown designs